Teva Pharmaceuticals: Legal issues

 In July 2019, Teva paid $69 million to settle pay-for-delay claims.

+In January 2020, Teva Pharmaceuticals agreed to pay $54 million to settle allegations under the False Claims Act that it violated the Anti-Kickback Statute by funding improper speaking programs to boost prescriptions.

 In 2021, New York Attorney General Letitia James filed a lawsuit against Teva and several other opioid manufacturers for their alleged contribution to the opioid epidemic in New York.

 In February 2022, Teva agreed to a $225 million settlement with the state of Texas to end claims that it fueled an opioid epidemic in the state by improperly marketing pain medicine.

+In August 2023, Teva admitted to price-fixing charges related to the generic cholesterol drug Pravastatin, and agreed to pay a $225 million fine, after a criminal investigation by the US Department of Justice.
+The US Department of Justice stated that the settlement was "the largest to date for a domestic antitrust cartel."

+Also in August 2023, Teva agreed to a legal settlement with US hospitals over its marketing of opioid products that ultimately raised costs for health providers and contributed to the opioid epidemic in the United States.
+The lawsuit consisted of roughly 500 hospitals and health providers, resulting in a payment from Teva of $126 million over 18 years.

+On October 31, 2024, the European Commission fined Teva €462.6 million "over misuse of the patent system and disparagement to delay [a] rival multiple sclerosis medicine", namely Copaxone (glatiramer acetate).
+Teva is accused of having attempted to obstacle other producers of glatiramer acetate both by abusing the patent system and by setting up a misinformation campaign targeting other glatiramer producers.

 Pharmaceutical products

 A full list of products destined for the US market is available from tevagenerics.com.
 Teva also manufactures generic medications for use outside of the US; Cyproterone acetate and Moclobemide being two examples.